Transfer Applicant Requirements

 Hundreds of students make the decision to transfer to Radford University each year.
 In many cases, transferring to Radford is not only an easy decision, but also an easy process.

-The Community College Transfer Guide (PDF) offers information on transferable Virginia Community College and Richard Bland College courses.
+The online Community College Transfer Guide offers information on transferable Virginia Community College and Richard Bland College courses.
 It includes information on transfer statistics, core curriculum, and links to requirements and course listings.

 The document also allows you to search for your Virginia Community College or Richard Bland College courses to determine if they will transfer to Radford University, or to search the Radford University courses to determine which classes you need to take at the Virginia Community Colleges or Richard Bland College for transfer credit to Radford University.

 There is no limit to the number of hours a student may transfer.
 Important information to note:

 - 45 credit hours must be taken at Radford University in order to be granted a degree.